hoangsonww/Spot-the-Scam-AI-Job-Fraud/README.md

 ### Quantization (optional)
 - Quantization is supported for classical models via `ONNXRuntime` optimizations.
 Enable with `QUANTIZE_MODEL=1 make train` or `QUANTIZE_MODEL=1 PYTHONPATH=src python -m spot_scam.pipeline.train`.
 - Quantization helps reduce model size and inference latency with minimal accuracy loss, suitable for deployment scenarios with resource constraints.
+- All reported benchmarks were produced on a workstation with an RTX 3070 Ti (8 GB) running CUDA-enabled PyTorch; expect longer transformer fine-tuning times on smaller GPUs or CPU-only boxes.

 ## Human-in-the-Loop Review (HITL)